Wendy Murray (artist): Background

 Wendy Murray was born in New Zealand.
 She gained a Bachelor in Design from Massey University, New Zealand, in 1999 and, following a move to Australia, earned a Master of Fine Arts from the National Art School, Sydney, in 2014.
-Between 2008–12 she was Project Coordinator at MAY’S – The May Lane Street Art Project, Sydney.
-Her academic teaching career included positions as Lecturer in Fine Art Printmaking at the National Art School, Sydney between 2010–15, and Lecturer in Printmedia at the Sydney College of the Arts between 2011–12 and from 2015–19.
-Wendy Murray was a consultant researcher in Geography and Urban Studies at the University of Western Sydney during 2013–14.
+Between 2008 and 2012 she was Project Coordinator at MAY’S – The May Lane Street Art Project, Sydney.
+Her academic teaching career included positions as Lecturer in Fine Art Printmaking at the National Art School, Sydney between 2010 and 2015, and lecturer in print media at the Sydney College of the Arts between 2011 and 2012 and from 2015 to 2019.
+Murray was a consultant researcher in Geography and Urban Studies at the University of Western Sydney during 2013–14.

-Work as Mini Graff
+Work as Mini Graff,

 The streets and inhabitants of Sydney's urban fringe provided the content and impetus for Wendy Murray's work as Mini Graff.
-Graff stenciled and printed images onto a variety of media (walls, boards, vinyl, paper, rarely canvas), which strongly relate to the given environment and community, transforming an anonymous repetitive urban landscape into a unique and personal aesthetic experience.
+Graff stenciled and printed images onto a variety of media (walls, boards, vinyl, paper, rarely canvas.)
 Parody, humour and social commentary are common themes in Graff's work – notions that are translated into experiments with scale in public space – from discrete interventions to large-scale installations.

-Graff has participated in several public art projects including Sydney Art and About, plus coordinated and presented numerous printmaking workshops to various audience groups including high school students, tertiary institutions and public art galleries.
-Graff's Suburban Roadhouse series explores concepts of trademark and ownership in public/domestic space.

 Mini Graff is featured in the video for Deepchild's song "Blackness of the Sea".

-Techniques

-Mini Graff's primary medium is handcut stencils transferred with aerosol paint or daubed with sponges.
-Her installations range from single colour, single stencil works to multiple stencils and colours incorporating 3D elements such as handcut butterflies, plastic figures of people and model houses.

-Depending on the nature and exposure of the site, Mini Graff also pre-prints onto paper, stickers and wallpaper, and hangs them in the place of painted stencils.

-Mini Graff's recent work has expanded into exploring colour and abstract patterns using brightly coloured adhesive vinyl strips to draw pedestrians' attention to common street structures.
-Her work demonstrates how a simple treatment applied to an object rendered invisible by familiarity, such as a sign post, can return it to our awareness.